brucechanglongxu/brucechanglongxu.github.io/content/posts/ai-applications.md

 ![Alt text](/multi-head-attention.png)

 At its core, an attention mechanism lets a model focus on the most relevant pieces of information by computing a _weighted sum_ of values, where the weights reflect the relevance of each value to a given query.
 This can be viewed as a "soft" form of information retrieval, each query looks up all keys and softly retrieves their associated values according to a similarity score.
+Multi-Head Attention is an extension of the self-attention mechanism of Transformers that performs multiple attention operations in parallel, allowing our model to jointly attent to information from different representation subspaces at different positions.

 > Multi-head attention (MHA) lends transformer-based AI models the ability to _jointly attend to information from across a sequence_.
 By running multiple attention heads in parallel, we are able to learn orthogonal and complementary representations, and create a more robust overall representation of the input data than a single attention head could.